-- To help students acquire the basics of Hindi - To teach them how to converse in Hindi on simple day- to -daysituations - To teach them how to converse in Hindi on simple day- to -daysituations j.
-Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
-Course Outcomes (COs)
+- To help students acquire the basics of Hindi - To teach them how to converse in Hindi on simple day- to -day situations - To teach them how to converse in Hindi on simple day- to -day situations •

 - 1. Construct simple sentences and use vocabulary required for day- to -day conversation - 2.
 Distinguish and understand the basic sounds of Hindi language - 3.
 Appear for Hindi examinations conducted by Dakshina Bharat Hindi Prachar Sabha